leeseomin/timaeus/README.md

-###  :art: Timaeus : speculation on the modern beauty :art:
+### Timaeus : speculation on the modern beauty :art:
 <br/>

 :o: Void and Discontinuity